souvikranju/nanocloud/README.md

 - **Web Server**: Apache, Nginx, or any PHP-compatible server
 - **Storage**: Sufficient disk space for your files

+No frameworks, heavy tools - just pure html, JS and CSS.

 ## 🛠️ Installation

 1. **Clone or download** this repository to your web server directory: